The culture of finger-pointing and catastrophizing others' words has grown…

-(By the way, I don’t believe in labeling or demeaning people who struggle with mental illness at all.
+(By the way, we don’t believe in labeling or demeaning people who struggle with mental illness at all.
 I have a form of Bipolar Disorder myself.
 We are all first and foremost children of God with an important purpose and loved by God our Father.
-We are NOT just our illnesses.)
+We are not just our illnesses.)

-I share all of this with permission and encouragement.
-Helen has suffered beyond measure—and so have I—and we believe that our experiences and positive outcomes can give HOPE to many.
+I share all of this with Helen’s permission and encouragement.
+She has suffered beyond measure—and so have I—and we believe that our experiences and positive outcomes can give hope to many.

 Does My Family Member Have Borderline Personality Disorder?

-I am an expert at surviving and thriving while living with a family member who has mental and emotional health issues.
+I am, however, an expert at surviving and thriving with a family member who has mental and emotional health issues.

 And I have definitely learned how to apply the gospel of Jesus Christ within the context of mental health dysfunction.

 Further below, I list some fantastic resources about BPD symptoms and treatment in case you think you might be dealing with it in your family.